awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

 ### Interacting with Data Using the KPL/KCL Libraries<a name="schema-registry-integrations-kds-libraries"></a>

 This section describes integrating Kinesis Data Streams with Schema Registry using the KPL/KCL libraries\.
-For more information on using KPL/KCL, see [Developing Producers Using the Amazon Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html)\.
+For more information on using KPL/KCL, see [Developing Producers Using the Amazon Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

 #### Setting up the Schema Registry in KPL<a name="schema-registry-integrations-kds-libraries-kpl"></a>